The apartment is on the third floor of an old brick tenement. I knock on the door and hear the snap of a deadbolt.

 His name, according to the delivery slip, is Matthew Street.
 He looks about 40 and has long black hair and the physique of a career junkie or Steven Tyler impersonator.
 He gives me a surprised look as he opens the door.
 At first I think he mistakes me for a gang member, so I hold up my gang-neutral pink bracelet and shirt.
 Then I realize he's looking at the dark circle on my crotch.
 After a long pause, he says "Come in."

-His apartment is a shambles of soiled rugs and unbought furniture - he has one table and a lawn chair and milk crate for seats.
+His apartment is a shambles of soiled rugs and broken furniture - he has one table and a lawn chair and milk crate for seats.
 The air smells like cigarettes and feces trying to mask an even worse smell.

 "Did you have any trouble finding the place?" he says as he locks the door behind me.

 He just stares back at me and says, "My money's in the kitchen.
 Have a seat."
-Then he looks at my crotch again and adds "On the crate." and points to the crate.
+Then he looks at my crotch again and adds "On the crate."

 His sentence is cut short by the sound of me tearing open the box.
 I take out a fudgesicle and stick it in my mouth.
 It tastes delicious - sweet, fudgy and savory.
 Like what human flesh must taste like to zombies.